ethanhandler17/ClassCoding/README.md

 - Destroy enemies to earn points
 - Collect coins to boost your score
 - Collect health power-ups to restore lives (max 3 lives)
+- Collect shield power-ups for temporary invincibility (lasts 3 seconds)
-- Avoid colliding with enemies (you lose a life)
+- Avoid colliding with enemies (you lose a life, unless shield is active)
 - Game ends when you run out of all 3 lives

 ### Scoring